salonieshah/data-structures/Week02/README.md

 1. I had tried multiple commands for targeting and removing unnecessary information from the string/array, but it didn't workout. </br>
 2. I also tried to add line breaks after comma (,) and hyphen (-) by using split, but it also had several errors.
+3. Also, I tried really hard to align the text in this file. :(